-The very human experience that we deliver is powered by data science.
-Our data science capabilities consist of our rich data set and our proprietary algorithms, which fuel our business by enhancing the client experience and driving business model efficiencies.
+Stitch Fix is powered by data science.
+Our data science capabilities consist of our rich data set, best-in-class artificial intelligence and our proprietary algorithms, which fuel our business by enhancing the client experience and driving business model efficiencies.
 The vast majority of our client data is provided directly and explicitly by the client, rather than inferred, scraped, or obtained from other sources.
 We also gather extensive merchandise data, such as inseam, pocket shape, silhouette, and fit.
-This large and growing data set provides the foundation for proprietary algorithms that we use throughout our business, including those that predict purchase behavior, forecast demand, optimize inventory, and enable us to design new apparel.
+This large and growing data set provides the foundation for proprietary algorithms that we use throughout our business, including those that make recommendations to our Stylists, predict purchase behavior, forecast demand, optimize inventory, and enable us to design new apparel.
 We believe our data science capabilities give us a significant competitive advantage, and as our data set grows, our algorithms become more powerful.